 Modern-Day Tips for Arranging Your Furniture

 Today’s couches are so much more than the three-seater pieces of days past.
-Sectionals are useful and stylish, and their shape provides a built-in conversation area.
-Chaises — perfect for lounging — eliminate the need for an ottoman or footstool.
-Sometimes, though, it can feel challenging to find the best layout for your room.
-Here’s a guide full of modern-day tips for arranging your furniture in any space:
+Sometimes, it can feel challenging to find the best layout for your room.
+This guide provides solutions for arranging uniquely-shaped sofas comfortably in any space.

 Determine the Purpose of the Room

 Before you begin experimenting with different furniture layouts, it’s important to consider how you will use the room.
 Even if you plan to use the space in multiple ways, decide what the primary purpose of the room will be and design your furniture arrangement to best meet these needs.
 In large spaces and open layouts, don’t be afraid to divide the room into two (or more!) distinct seating areas.